PAINTINGS 041 - 050

 Tuesday 5/8/90 - Collection of the Artist

 I don't know what this painting is nor what it's about.
 With the other paintings on this page I was able to decipher a somewhat knowable composition and story that is evidenced within their titles.
 But with this painting I never really knew what it was nor what I wanted it to be.
 There may be some sort of king-like face and some indication perhaps of his body (her body?
-Can women be kings too?)
-But ultimately it remains a mystery to me.
-And perhaps most other artists would never say what I'm saying here about a work of theirs that they didn't understand, but here we are.
+Can women be kings too?
+I say yes, but why would they want to?)
+Ultimately it remains a mystery to me.
+And this mystery gives it a degree of intrigue and noteworthiness (at least to me), yet may not matter at all to anyone else.

 Acrylic on plywood - 9-3/8 in. x 9-3/8 in.